 So while they may smell strange, they’re also some of the best additions you can make to your diet - offering a plethora of health and environmental benefits.

 High in fiber, calories, and good fat, nuts are another plant-based source of protein that’s a perfect addition to any vegan diet.

 Walnuts - Offer 21 grams of fat and provide both omega 3 and omega 6 acids.

 They’re also rich in manganese and copper, two nutrients that play vital roles in promoting cardiovascular health and blood pressure levels.

 Almonds - are rich in Vitamin E, protein, and magnesium, with 15 grams of fat.

-They’re also one of the best nuts for reducing hunger, which aids with weight loss.
+They’re also one of the best nuts to eat to lose weight and for reducing hunger.

 Hazelnuts provide 15 grams of protein alongside 17 grams of fat.
 They’re also one of the few nuts to contain both polyunsaturated fat and monounsaturated fat.